 - Figma (Web, macOS, Windows, Linux)

 Seek Validation For Web App

 To create a web app, getting validation is a very important process.
 After creating wireframes and prototypes the next step is to seek validation for your app and show your prototype to the world..
-Just asking your friends circle to use your app is not enough.
-You need to join relevant forums and social media platforms at a larger scale.
-This will help you get the customers feedback.
+Just asking your friends to use your app is not enough.
+You need to join relevant forums and social media platforms on a larger scale.
+This will help you get the customer’s feedback.
 You can pinpoint the plus points and can also improve your negative points.
-Pre launch sales are basically the ultimate source of validation.
+Pre-launch sales are basically the ultimate source of validation.
 The information you will get in this step will help you in the development process.

 Build The Database